montag/vue-audioworklet-demo/README.md

 # Vue AudioWorklet Demo

-This is simple demo of an AudioWorklet loaded via webpack4 and worklet-loader within a standard vuecli3 project.
-It will play either an preconfigured ogg file or use the local microphone.
-The gain of each channel (L and R) will be adjusted by the worklet.
+Simple demo of an AudioWorklet loaded via webpack4 and worklet-loader within a standard vuecli3 project.
+It will play either a preconfigured ogg file or use the local microphone.
+The gain of each channel (L and R) can be adjusted by the worklet.

 [Live Demo](https://montag.gitlab.io/vue-audioworklet-demo/)